-Today, I travel to China every quarter for the board of AXA TianPing.
-The experience of working with Chinese companies as well as their government and regulators, is a unique one.
+Currently, I travel to China for the quarterly board of AXA TianPing.
+It is trly a unique experience working with and alongside Chinese companies, regulators and government.

 When President Xi Liping was elected, he satisfied the tradition to speak at the Boao Forum.
-His speech was unequivocal.
-Asia is our continent and we will not tolerate those who try to mess around its prosperity and peace (he meant North Korea at that time).
+To me, the message of his speech was unequivocal.
+Asia is our continent and we will not tolerate those who try to mess with its prosperity and peace.

-China wants Europe to counterbalance the weight and power of the United States.
+I believe that China wants Europe to counterbalance the weight and power of the United States.
 Europe is responding through national initiatives and the European dialogue is formal and ineffective.
-Chinese businesses have started their shopping spree in Europe with preferences for the UK, Scandinavia and Germany.

-China’s financial services continue to represent a fragile and potentially explosive combination of State Owned and Private Companies.
-Let’s not forget that gambling is in the blood of the Chinese: their financial markets, as proved by the 2015 equity crisis, will need to obtain financial stability.
+China’s financial services continue to represent a fragile and potentially explosive combination of state-owned and privately-owned Companies.
+The country’s financial markets, as proven by the 2015 equity crisis, needs to obtain financial stability.